gpt-engineer-org/gpt-engineer/README.md

 Check the [Windows README](./WINDOWS_README.md) for windows usage.

-**Running**
+## Usage

-- Create an empty folder.
-If inside the repo, you can run:
+- Create an empty folder for your project
-  - `cp -r projects/example/ projects/my-new-project`
+  - If inside the repo, you can run: `cp -r projects/example/ projects/my-new-project`
-- Fill in the `prompt` file in your new folder
+- Create a file called `prompt` (no extension) and fill it with instructions
+- `gpt-engineer <project_dir>`
-- `gpt-engineer projects/my-new-project`
+  - For example: `gpt-engineer projects/my-new-project`

 By running gpt-engineer you agree to our [terms](https://github.com/AntonOsika/gpt-engineer/blob/main/TERMS_OF_USE.md).